-Behind every business success story, there is a maintenance team working behind the scenes to ensure the smooth flow of all business activities.
+Behind every business success story, there is a maintenance team working behind the scenes to ensure all business activities’ smooth flow.

-Like any other business function, the maintenance department has a lot of moving parts, and getting all of them to work in sync is a daily grind – even more so if the department is underfunded and has limited resources.
+Like any other business function, the maintenance department has many moving parts, and getting all of them to work in sync is a daily grind – even more so if the department is underfunded and has limited resources.

-Be that as it may, to organize an efficient maintenance department you need to know what is the purpose of maintenance, what a modern maintenance department looks like, and how to set smart goals that will raise the quality of the performed maintenance work.
+Be that as it may, to organize an efficient maintenance department, you need to know the purpose of maintenance, what a modern maintenance department looks like, and set smart goals that will raise the quality of the performed maintenance work.

 What is the main purpose of a maintenance department?